 In the event that either party desires to terminate this Agreement, written notice must be given to the other party not less than ten (10) calendar days prior to the desired termination date which shall not be before the expiration date set forth in the preceding paragraph.

-In witness whereof, the parties have set their hands 26th day of February, 2016.
+In witness, the parties place their signatures this 4th day of April 2022.